VU-DETAIL/vu-detail.github.io/index.md

 ## [**Home**](./) | [People](./people) | [Research](./research) | [Publication](./publication) | [About](./about)

 # News
+* [09/01/2019] Ph.D. student Dongning Ma's work on approximate computing is accepted to the ACM Student Research Competition and he will compete for prizes at ESWEEK'19 with a Travel Grant support ($500)
 * [07/10/2019] Paper on Polar: Function Code Aware Fuzz Testing of ICS Protocol is accepted to EMSOFT 2019 as a **Best Paper Candidate**!
 * [07/10/2019] Paper on DeVos: A Learning-based Delay Model of Voltage-Scaled Circuits is accepted to CODES+ISSS 2019!
 * [06/14/2019] Paper on Uncertainty Theory Based Reliability-Centric Cyber-Physical System Design is accepted to CPSCOM and received **Best Paper Award**!